What is the Tufts CTSI Pilot Studies Program?

 Can my research team include collaborators who are not affiliated with Tufts CTSI?

-Yes, research teams may include collaborators from institutions not affiliated with Tufts CTSI and/or who do not have primary appointments or positions at Tufts CTSI-affiliated institutions.
-However, such collaborators may not receive funding and will not be considered a site for a multi-site proposal.
+Yes, research teams may include collaborators from organizations not affiliated with Tufts CTSI and/or who do not have a primary appointment or position at Tufts CTSI-affiliated organization.
+However, their organization will not be considered as a funded site for a multi-site proposal.

 Are there any budget restrictions or limitations?

 Applicants may request funds for direct costs only.
-Allowable budget expenses include investigator and support staff salary and fringe benefits; clinical support; laboratory research supplies; and biostatistical or biomedical informatics services.
+Such costs must be necessary and reasonable to complete the work described in their proposals.
+These may include key personnel and support staff (e.g., student or research assistant, technician) salaries and fringe benefits; consultant services (e.g., biostatistician, biomedical informatician, recruitment and retention specialist); clinical support; stipends or compensation for stakeholders involved in the project; participant incentives; and laboratory research supplies and consumables.
 Salary support for existing personnel must be justified and include a description of past support and plans for future support after the Tufts CTSI pilot is completed.
-In most cases, unallowable costs include:

 - General office supplies and expenses, telephone, data plans, internet, etc.